alexguan/node-zookeeper-client/README.md

 });
 ```

-2\. **Java client convention:** Register a event listener on the `state` event
+2\. **Java client convention:** Register one event listener on the `state` event
-to watch all state transition events.
-The listener callback will be
+to watch all state transitions.
+The listener callback will be called with an
-invoked with an instance of the `State` class.
-The list of exported state
+instance of the `State` class.
+The following is the list of exported state
-instances are:
+instances:

 * `State.CONNECTED` - Client is connected and ready.
 * `State.CONNECTED_READ_ONLY` - Client is connected to a readonly server.